Optimise cTrader Backtest Settings in Xen

 Related Guide

-After optimising your strategy, the next step is to generate and access the report correctly.
+After optimisation, the next step is to generate and access the report correctly:

 Final Advice